osmosis-labs/osmosis-frontend/packages/web/e2e/README.md

 - USDT > 2
 - USDC.eth.axl > 2

-Token marked as `> 0` are needed for a portfolio balances test.
+Tokens marked as `> 0` are needed for a portfolio balances test.

 ### Synthetic Geo Monitoring Frontend tests